pubnub/js-chat/README.md

+!!!!!!!!!!

+PubNub JavaScript Chat SDK development has moved to the [PubNub Kotlin Multiplatform Chat SDK repository](https://github.com/pubnub/kmp-chat).
+This repository is no longer being updated.

+!!!!!!!!!!

 # PubNub JavaScript Chat SDK

 Chat SDK offers a set of handy methods to create your own feature-rich chat or add a chat to your existing application.